 One solution is to switch out your lead acid batteries for lithium ion batteries.
 While lithium ion batteries are a pricier option, they are much more versatile, and we highly recommended them.

 Our Battle Born Lithium Ion Batteries can drop to 10% state of charge while maintaining a consistent 13 volts.
 This provides the perfect voltage for using my CPAP machine.
 Lithium ion batteries also require no maintenance or service, and can last up to 15 years.
-Since we’ve installed our lithium ion batteries, I’ve experienced no interruptions in my CPAP therapy while camping off the grid.
+Since we’ve installed our lithium ion batteries, I’ve experienced no interruptions in my CPAP therapy while RV camping with CPAP off the grid.

 Option 1: Inverter

 The most common option for powering your CPAP machine is by using an AC current at 120 volts.
 When using 120-volt service, you’ll need an inverter to energize the wall outlet that your machine is plugged into.
 The inverter changes power from your RV’s 12-volt battery to 120 volts, and it will require enough wattage to provide the right amount of electricity to the device.
 Check the label on the machine to determine the appropriate size inverter for your CPAP device.
 The inverter is not the most efficient method to power your machine, but it is the most common.

 A second option is to use direct current (DC).
 This method is less complex but requires wiring a 12-volt outlet into you RV to use a DC cable for power.
 The outlet needs to be done in accordance with electrical specs for your specific RV.
 You’ll need to have the correct size wire and fuse, but they’re similar to cigarette lighter receptacles and can be purchased from Amazon or an auto parts store.